Official Histories of the First World War

 New Zealand published four volumes of campaign descriptions in the twenties, all by participants in the campaigns, but all focused on the operations exclusively, with no considerations of strategy, war production or any of the effects of the war on New Zealands society, economy and culture.
 To be fair: Even the vast archival volumes of the main combatants paid little thought to the civilian societies on whoms behalf the war was fought.
 New Zealand folloed up with a smatter of individual unit histories or monographies on various aspects of the war – a collection that has achived half-official status by now.

-Due to the Revolutions in 1917 and 1918, no official history of the Russian or the Ottoman Empire´s war effort were ever written.
+Due to the Revolutions in 1917 and 1918, official histories of the Russian or the Ottoman Empire´s war effort are harder to come by.
+The nacent Soviet Union published an operational history of the First World War right after the end of the civil war.

 The official history of the American Expeditionary Force (AEF) in the First World War was compiled in 18 volumes prepared by the Historical Section of the Army War College.
 The volumes were numbered 1-17, with volume 10 split into two parts.